 - Independent contractors, sole proprietors, and small businesses who value vendor, customer, and client relationships, while trying to minimize legal expenses and liabilities.

 - Property owner associations (TICs, condominiums, homeowners) whose members balance their shared financial investments in their homes and neighborhoods with maintaining constructive, civil relationships with each other.

 - Public agencies that must address important public issues, maintain open communications, and equitably handle the competing needs of multiple parties, all in times of funding challenges.

 Logistics & Costs

 Circumstances will determine whether your issue is appropriate for Neighborhood Mediation, Professional Mediation, or Conflict Coaching.
 When you contact us to discuss your conflict, we’ll explain which approach best meets your situation.

 Each service and program has its own steps and procedures.
 All customers do, however, receive individualized attention to their special circumstances, needs, and goals.

-Learn more the Logistics & Costs for each our services and programs here:
+Learn more about the logistics and costs for each our services and programs here.